Web Design Statistics: How Many Web Designers Are There?

 Top reasons for hiring a web designer

-According to the same survey, the top reason small businesses chose to hire a professional web designer or design company (rather than building it themselves) was that they wanted a completely customized website.
+According to the same survey, small businesses chose to hire a professional web designer or design company (rather than building it themselves) because they wanted a completely customized website.

 - 53.8% said they hired a web designer for a custom website